-An outdoor ephemeral art installation, Boundary|Time|Surface provided a brief, site-specific opportunity for viewers to contemplate the human experience relative to the enormity of geological time, and the fragile and arbitrary nature of human-defined boundaries.
+- 35 An outdoor ephemeral art installation, Boundary|Time|Surface provided a brief, site-specific opportunity for viewers to contemplate the human experience relative to the enormity of geological time, and the fragile and arbitrary nature of human-defined boundaries.
 The installation was created on the west coast of the large island known as Ktaqumkuk by the Indigenous Mi'kmaq, as Terre Neuve by its early French settlers, and as Newfoundland by its anglophone population within the political structure of modern Canada.
-In this paper, we describe the social, artistic, and scientific context within which the work was constructed.
+In this paper, we describe the social, artistic, and scientific context within which the work was - 40 constructed.
 We then outline the construction and destruction of the work itself, and the photographic and videographic methods that captured these processes.
 Ephemeral artworks have, by their nature, a limited audience; to communicate their 'findings' for projects such as these, artists must rely upon various methods of documentation, both as lasting records of the works' existence, and as tools with which to extend the reach of the original project.
-We here describe and evaluate the ways in which the project has informed our respective practices, and how the reach of the original ephemeral work has been, and continues to be, extended so as to inform a larger audience.
+We here describe the ways in which the reach of the original ephemeral work has been, and continues to be, extended so as to inform a larger audience.

-60 2 Background
+45 2 Background